Common Name(s): Rubberwood, plantation hardwood, parawood, Malaysian oak

 Grain/Texture: Grain is straight, with a somewhat coarse, open texture.
 Low natural luster.

-Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few; solitary and radial multiples and rows of 2-4; tyloses and heartwood mineral/gum deposits (brown) occasionally present; growth rings usually indistinct; narrow to medium rays barely visible without lens, spacing normal to fairly close; parenchyma diffuse-in-aggregates and banded (reticulate).
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few; solitary and radial multiples and rows of 2-4; tyloses and heartwood mineral/gum deposits (brown) occasionally present; growth rings usually indistinct; narrow to medium rays barely visible without lens, normal spacing; parenchyma diffuse-in-aggregates and banded (reticulate).

 Rot Resistance: Rubberwood is perishable, and has very little natural resistance to decay.
 It is also susceptible to fungal staining and insect attacks.